osrf/cloudsim-auth/README.md

 # README #

-This is the authoring server for Cloudsim
+This is the authoring server for Cloudsim and other web apps

 ### What is this repository for? ###